sassoftware/sas-trustworthy-ai-life-cycle/website/docs/4-train-model.md

 ## 4.3 Assess model bias

-### 4.3.1 Model needs bias evaluation?
+### 4.3.1 Does the model need a bias evaluation?
-**Model developer**: Does the model require bias evaluation, based on the implications for the use of the AI system, among other factors?
+**Model developer**: Does the model require a bias evaluation, based on the implications for the use of the AI system, among other factors?
 For example, the AI system needs bias evaluation if it could perform differently under varying conditions.

 * [ ] Yes.
 If selected, continue to the next step.
 * [ ] No. If selected, move to step [4.3.4](#434-bias-metrics-differences-approval).